 Interestingly, this issue is not impacting all iPhone X users but has been persistent with many devices.
 Upgrading to the latest iOS has not resolved the problem either.

 It Appears that Apple is aware of this problem and have categorized it as a “CP37” issue.
 They are currently working to resolve the issue via software changes.
 If you are an iPhone X user experiencing this issue, you should make sure to keep your iOS updated with every new release.

 One of the workarounds when facing this problem is to put your device into silent/vibrate mode.
 When you do this, for some reason the delay issue is gone.
 Hardly a real workaround!
-We hope that the iOS 11.3 will address this along with other bug fixes.
+We hope that the next iOS release addresses this along with other bug fixes.